 Jamila Glass is the Artistic Director of LA Contemporary Dance Company (LACDC), one of LA’s leading contemporary dance companies, and joined the company in 2005 as a founding member.
 Her choreography work includes Netflix's Dear White People as series choreographer for their final musical season, a Prada campaign creative directed by Vogue Italia’s Ferdinando Verderi, Hulu's feature film Bad Hair directed by Justin Simien, BET's TV series "Twenties" created by Emmy award-winning Lena Waithe, Vitamin String Quartet's "The Box" and "Blinding Lights" Music Videos, Caught a Ghost's "Get Your Life" Music Video featuring Tessa Thompson (from the Dear White People film soundtrack), Brooke Fraser's "Kings & Queens" Music Video, and multiple works for LACDC.
-She recently choreographed a Sephora-produced documentary feature film on the iconic Black beauty brand Fashion Fair.
+She recently choreographed The Beauty of Blackness, an HBO/Sephora-produced documentary feature film on the iconic Black beauty brand Fashion Fair.

 Glass began her formal training as a nine-year-old scholarship student at The Discovery Dance Group in Houston, Texas.
 She continued dancing in her spare time as a vocal music major at the multi-Grammy award-winning High School for the Performing and Visual Arts.
 Jamila graduated from the University of Southern California with a B.A. in Cinema-Television (Film & Video Production) and a Minor in Advertising.